Who pays for remote work expenses?

 Does the employer pay for co-working space?

-According to research, only 8% of remote workers work from a coworking space.
+According to many online surveys, only 8% of remote workers work from a coworking space.

 Probably because the average cost of a coworking space in the US ranges from $195 to $387 per month, depending on the type of desk you want.

-And, probably because 76% of remote workers have to cover the costs of a coworking space from own pocket.
+And, probably because a majority of remote workers have to cover the costs of a coworking space from their own pocket.

 However, if you want to make a case for your co-working space in front of your employer, bear in mind that there are elements that may tip the scale in your favor.

 For example, if you work from a remote part of the globe — instead of the nearby city where you can easily drive to your company’s offices if you want to enjoy a “more traditional working environment” — your employer may be more willing to cover the costs of a suitable co-working space.

 If you want to make the case for your company covering your co-working expenses, explain that a co-working space would help you:

 - Avoid the distractions of working from your home or a coffee shop,

 - Install a dedicated business address for your company in the said co-working space, and